jendrik/homebridge-tibber/README.md

-# homebridge-knx-light
+# homebridge-tibber
-Homebridge Plugin for KNX Lights
+Homebridge Plugin for Tibber